frenchef156/chef-lsp-occurrence/README.md

 A better approach is to go the next occurrence of the identifier under the cursor, with the code-wise definition of identifier (scope and all).

 Fortunately, Neovim implements LSP (language server protocol) and supports document highlighting.
-The missing link is automatically calling document highlighting for the identifier under cursor, and then allowing going to next/prev LSP highlight.
+The missing link is automatically calling document highlighting for the identifier under cursor, and then supporting jump to next/prev LSP highlight.

 ## Installation
 * First, configuring your LSP is required (as LSP is used for the highlighting groups).
 This can be done using [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig).